Moonwalk (book): Reception

 Moonwalk debuted at number one on both the British newspaper The Times and the Los Angeles Times bestseller lists.
 Reaching number two in its first week on The New York Times Best Seller list, Moonwalk reached number one the following week.
 Within a few months of its release, Moonwalk had sold 450,000 copies in fourteen countries.
 By the end of its run, the English-language edition of Moonwalk had sold 1,000,000 copies.

 Ken Tucker, of The New York Times, stated that if the book had been written by anyone else, it would be dismissed as "an assiduously unrevealing, frequently tedious document."
 However, he adds that "these are precisely the qualities that make it fascinating".

 Re-release

-Moonwalk was re-released on October 13, 2009, as a result of Michael Jackson's death, with a new foreword by Motown founder Berry Gordy and an afterword by Shaye Areheart.
+Moonwalk was re-released on October 13, 2009, as a result of Jackson's death, with a new foreword by Motown founder Berry Gordy and an afterword by Shaye Areheart.